thebrisklab/MoCo/README.md

 # MoCo

 MoCo is an R package designed for motion control in MRI studies.
-Please note that MoCo is now a private repository.
-To install MoCo, use the code below:
+Please note that MoCo is still under development.
+To install MoCo, please use the following code:

 ```{r}
 library(devtools)